Microgrants & Mentoring

 - It examines how local communities, public administrations, politicians and institutions in other places deal with a particular social problem

-- It uses multimedia, data visualization, and social networks to spread the story
+- It uses creative ways to spread the story once it is published/aired.

-The proposal must meet the basic criteria of the Journalism Solutions:
+The proposal must meet the basic criteria of Solutions Journalism:

 - describes an existing response to a social problem, how it works, and why (it does not present theories and claims of “should be”)

-- brings evidence of the impact of the solution being pursued (not just a good intent)
+- brings evidence of the impact of the solution being pursued (not just good intentions)

 - offers a broader insight / lesson that can be beneficial to others in a similar situation

 - discusses the limits of the solution / response (no solution is perfect).

 The following factors will be taken into account when assessing the application: